gonghaima/NodejsGraphQLMongoDBHapiSwagger/README.md

 # NodejsGraphQLMongoDBHapiSwagger
 boilerplate

-How to set-up a powerful API with Nodejs, GraphQL, MongoDB, Hapi, and Swagger
+How to set-up a powerful API with Nodejs, GraphQL, MongoDB, Mongoose, Hapi, and Swagger